en

 Women working at the Nakashichi Momen Factory

-The cotton plant, a shrub native to China, arrived in Chita through trade with Spain and Portugal at the end of the 15th to the beginning of the 16th century.
+The cotton plant, a shrub native to China, arrived in what is now the Chita area through trade with Spain and Portugal around the end of the 15th century.
 This marks the start of cotton production in the region.

-While rice farmers produced cotton as a side business from the beginning of the Edo Period (1603-1868) it took until 1781 for Chita Cotton to gain renown as one of the highest quality cotton textiles in the country because of its pure white color.
+Initially, rice farmers produced cotton as a side business at the beginning of the Edo Period (1603-1868).
+However, it took until 1781 for Chita cotton to gain renown as one of the highest quality cotton textiles in the country, largely due to its pure white color.

 Chita cotton